 THE DEVIL IS IN THE DETAIL

-Little touches bring gardens to life like ferns on tables, outside lamps, beautiful pots – oh and my bird feeder.
-We have quite a big bird family living amongst us and they get through a ton of wild bird food (I’m replenishing daily) – but I love their chirping and fluttering around.
+Little touches bring gardens to life like ferns on tables, outside lamps, beautiful pots – oh and my bird feeder hanging in the fence installed by the Fence Installation Company Sutton, MA.
+We have quite a big bird family living among us and they get through a ton of wild bird food (I’m replenishing daily) – but I love their chirping and fluttering around.

 Photo: My garden